mmononen/fibo/readme.md

 Fibonacci series benchmark for several different languages, compilers and interpreters.
-Execution times measured with Luke Sampson's time utility (https://github.com/lukesampson/psutils).
+Execution times were measured with time command on Linux & WSL, and Luke Sampson's time utility (https://github.com/lukesampson/psutils) on Windows.
 Sources compiled mainly with the default settings.

 ### fibonacci(45) - execution times in seconds on Ryzen 5 5600 @ 3.5 GHz
 | Compiler / Interpreter | Debian 12 (WSL) | EndeavourOS | Win 11 |